 Suggestion: Watch the 10 minutes video tutorial before reading this article

-Going to hard on the price negotiation can result in terrible quality issues, and unanswered calls.
+Trying to figure out how to negotiate and get a better price from your supplier?
+Going too hard on the price negotiation can result in terrible quality issues and unanswered calls.

-In my opinion, successful price negotiation is about finding the right equilibrium, where you pay the right price for the right quality, while the supplier can make enough money to stay in business and pay their shareholders and employees.
+If you ask me, successful price negotiation is about finding the right equilibrium, where you pay the right price for the right quality, while the supplier can make enough money to stay in business and pay their owners and employees.

 That’s not asking for too much.